anakail20/air_boltic_dbt_project/README.md

 # Airplane Data Analytics Repository

-This repository contains dbt models and LookML views for analyzing airplane data, including usage, specifications, and revenue insights.
+This repository contains dbt models and LookML views to analyze airplane data, including usage, specifications, and revenue insights.

 ## Overview

-The project transforms raw data into analysis-ready tables and visualizations to facilitate insights into airplane utilization, specifications, and revenue by different models and manufacturers.
+The project turns raw airplane data into tables and visualizations to help understand airplane usage, specifications, and revenue by model and manufacturer.

 ## Project Structure

-- **models/staging**: Transforms raw JSON and Excel files into clean, usable tables.
+- **models/staging**: Cleans and prepares raw JSON and Excel files for analysis.
-- **models/marts**: Aggregates data for usage, revenue, and specifications, providing key KPIs for reporting.
+- **models/marts**: Aggregated models for specific insights and reporting.
-- **Looker Example - NOT DBT RELATED**: Defines Looker views and explores to visualize airplane metrics.
+- **Looker Example**: Looker views and explores for visualizing airplane metrics.

 ## Key Models

-1. **Staging Models**: Prepare raw data, normalizing JSON structures and performing basic transformations.
+1. **Staging Models**: Prepares raw data, including JSON parsing and data cleanup.
-2. **Mart Models**: Aggregate and enhance data for specific insights, including:
+2. **Mart Models**: Provides specific analysis areas:
-   - **`airplane_usage`**: Aggregates usage metrics by model, with trip counts and revenue data.
+   - **`airplane_usage`**: Tracks usage by model, showing trip counts and revenue.
-   - **`airplane_specifications_summary`**: Summarizes specifications by manufacturer, averaging metrics like seat capacity and range.
+   - **`airplane_specifications_summary`**: Summarizes specs by manufacturer, including average seat capacity and range.
-   - **`trip_analytics`**: Provides insights into demand, revenue, and trip duration by route.
+   - **`trip_analytics`**: Shows demand, revenue, and trip duration by route.
-   - **`customer_insights`**: Aggregates customer data, supporting segmentation and profiling.
+   - **`customer_insights`**: Aggregates customer data for segmentation and profiling.
+   - **`order_summary`**: Combines orders, trips, and airplanes for a full view of revenue and trip details.

+> **Note**: `.yml` files are only created for some marts models.
+Automating `.yml` generation would help with consistency.

 ## Features

-- **Partitioned, Modular Design**: Each model uses modular CTEs, ensuring scalability and easy debugging.
+- **Modular Design**: Each model uses separate parts to keep things organized and easy to update.
-- **Data Quality Testing**: dbt tests validate source integrity, with additional range and uniqueness tests using `dbt-expectations`.
-- **LookML Documentation**: Descriptions for dimensions and measures in Looker, aiding end-users.
+- **Data Quality Tests**: Tests are added to check for things like unique IDs and valid data ranges.

 ## Future Improvements

-1. **Macros for Repeated Code**: Introduce macros for frequent operations (e.g., type casting) to increase code maintainability.
+1. **Add More Macros**: Use macros for common operations, like casting, to keep code clean.
-2. **Enhanced Testing**: Expand tests, such as ensuring `price` values are always greater than zero, using `dbt-expectations`.
+2. **Add More Tests**: For example, ensure prices are always greater than zero.
-3. **Optimize Materialization**: Currently, models are materialized as views.
-For scalability:
-   - Use tables or incremental models for frequently accessed or periodically updated data, improving performance in Databricks.
+3. **Optimize Materialization**: Currently, models are views.
+Consider using tables or incremental models for better performance as data grows.
-4. **Environment-Specific Configurations**: Use `dbt`’s `vars` block for smooth transitions between environments (e.g., dev and prod), simplifying configurations and managing variables.
+4. **Environment Configurations**: Use dbt’s `vars` block for settings that change between environments (e.g., dev and prod) to simplify management.

-This setup supports efficient analysis and reporting of airplane usage and performance metrics, ensuring data quality and flexibility for various use cases in Looker.
+This setup supports effective analysis and reporting of airplane data for insights into usage and performance.